MCV-Software/socializer/README.md

 You can play audio from any buffer, just press ctrl+return for making the audio playback possible.

+If someone has added multiple audios at once to his library, you will see something like this in your newsfeed: "(friend) has added 4 audios: audio 1, audio2, audio3 and audio4".
+You can press return in the  post for opening the audio's details dialogue, where you will be able to see a list with these audios.
+By default the first detected song is selected, which means that you could read its details by pressing tab, download or add it to your library.
+If you change the audio in the list, the information will be updated and you will see details and actions will take effect in the new selected audio.

-When an  audio file is playing, you can press f5 and f6 for decreasing and increasing volume, respectively.
+When an  audio file is playing, you can press f5 and f6 for decreasing and increasing volume, respectively, or control+shift+return for play/pause.

 If you want to see  some details for the selected audio file, you can do it by pressing the return key.
 You will be able to read some useful information  (title, artist, duration and the lyric, if available).
 Also you will be able to download the song to your hard drive, you have to press the download button in the details' dialogue.